Brian Eastman: Carnival films

 The company now known as Carnival Films and Television Ltd was founded by Brian Eastman and the director Leszek Burzynski in 1978 and was originally called Picture Partnership Productions (PPP).
 Eastman and Burzynsky worked together on music documentaries, short films for the cinema and commercials.
 PPP was one of the first independent companies to be commissioned by the newly created Channel Four television in the UK, and the company's work then concentrated on drama productions.

 Burzynsky left the company in 1985 and the company was renamed Carnival Films (and Theatre) Ltd in 1989.
 At this time Carnival also expanded its activities into stage productions.

 In the mid 1990s the Australian company Southern Star acquired a shareholding in Carnival.

 In 2005 Gareth Neame joined Carnival as managing director and in 2006 Southern Star became the owners of the company.
 At this point Brian Eastman left Carnival, which was subsequently sold to NBC Universal.

 Television productions

 Between 1988 and 1994 he was joined at Carnival by Betty Willingale, following her retirement from the BBC.
 In the detective genre Eastman produced 70 hours of Agatha Christie's Poirot starring David Suchet; Rosemary and Thyme, starring Felicity Kendal and Pam Ferris, Anna Lee starring Imogen Stubbs.
 In action/adventure he produced 40 hours of Bugs, and in comedy drama he produced the adaptations of Tom Sharpe's novels Blott on the Landscape and Porterhouse Blue.

 He produced the mini-series Traffik written by Simon Moore, which subsequently was adapted into a feature film directed by Steven Soderbergh.
-Other mini-series for Channel Four included The Big Battalions and The Fragile Heart.
+Other mini-series included The Big Battalions and The Fragile Heart for Channel Four, and Oktober, starring Stephen Tompkinson, for ITV.
 For TNT in the US, and the BBC, he produced The Grid, and for NBC in the US, and SKY, he produced The Tenth Kingdom.